Help Children Set Goals

 Life is full of stresses and challenges.
 Children who are willing to take on challenges (instead of avoiding them or simply coping with them) do better in school and in life.

 When we take a moment to reflect and proactively decide the direction we want to go, we are using executive function skills.
 These skills include inhibitory control (not going on automatic); focus; cognitive flexibility (thinking in new ways and shifting based on demands); and working memory (referring to previous experiences and using the knowledge to our benefit).
+There are many different types or stresses, and causes of stress, your child could be experiencing any one of them during their younger years, for example learn here on What is episodic acute stress?
+Along with other different types of stresses, and their possible treatment methods.

 Don’t we all want the children we love to proactively decide how to embark upon new opportunities and not just learn to cope?
 Learning to take on challenges is an important part of that and of success in school and in life.